Axlfc/axlfc.github.io/README.md

 [![Visit My Code Portfolio](https://img.shields.io/badge/Visit-Code%20Portfolio-blue?style=for-the-badge&logo=github)](https://axlfc.github.io)

 ## Overview

 The webpage is built using Bootstrap 4 for GitHub Pages and serves as a showcase for my projects, skills, and accomplishments.

 ## GitHub Pages Overview

 [GitHub Pages](https://pages.github.com/) is a static site hosting service provided by GitHub, allowing users to create and publish webpages directly from their GitHub repositories.
 GitHub Pages supports Jekyll, a static site generator, and provides flexibility with HTML, CSS, and JavaScript for building your site.

 ## Creating Your Own GitHub Pages

 1. **Create a Repository:**
    - Go to your GitHub profile.
    - Click on the "Repositories" tab.
-   - Create a new repository with the name `username.github.io`, replacing "username" with your GitHub username.
+   - Create a new repository with the name `yourusername.github.io`, replacing "yourusername" with your GitHub username.

 2. **Clone the Repository:**
    - Open your terminal or Git Bash.